tuva-health/docs/docs/data-quality/analytics-level.md

 ## Chronic Conditions

 Chronic diseases follow a very predictable distribution in patient populations.
-Here we check the prevalence of the top 10 most common chronic conditions in Medicare FFS data and compare it to the prevalence in your data.
+Here we check the prevalence of the top 10 chronic conditions in Medicare FFS data and compare it to the prevalence in your data.

 ```sql
 select *